 Since 2012, the Public Engagement Unit has been working to foster a culture where public engagement with research is recognised, practised and valued across the University of Bath.

-Advocating for public engagement with research at higher education institutions is not always easy or straightforward, and we wanted to share our experiences.
+Advocating for public engagement with research is not always easy or straightforward, and we wanted to share our experiences.

-A Field Guide to Public Engagement and Culture Change is aimed at anyone charged with supporting public engagement with research within their institution.
-This could be public engagement professionals, researchers with a departmental responsibility for public engagement, or professionals who have public engagement as part of your broader remit within higher education institutions.
+The A Field to Public Engagement and Culture Change aims to help colleagues navigate and find their own way through the process of creating a positive culture of public engagement based on our experiences.
+The Field Guide is for anyone who is working to raise the profile of public engagement with research within their institution.
+This could be public engagement professionals, researchers with a departmental responsibility for public engagement, or professionals who have public engagement as part of their broader remit within higher education institutions.